stealth14/ioet-exercise/README.md

 1) Clone this repo
 2) Open the project with your preferred editor
-3) Open a terminal window on the project directory (Please, use git bash if you are a Windows user)
+3) Open a terminal window on the project directory (Open `git bash` if your machine is running Windows)
 4) Run `npm install` command

 ## EXECUTION